tim-lebedkov/exe-proxy/README.md

 2. The version with JavaScript reads the JavaScript file the same name as the executable and the extension .js and executes it using the Duktape library (https://duktape.org/).
 In the JavaScript code are also defined:
-  * os.totalmem() - total physical system memory in bytes
+  - os.totalmem() - total physical system memory in bytes
-  * process.argv0 - executable name including path
+  - process.argv0 - executable name including path
-  * child_process.execSync(command) - executes a program and returns the exit code
+  - child_process.execSync(command) - executes a program and returns the exit code
-  * process.exit(ec) - exits the program with the specified exit code
+  - process.exit(ec) - exits the program with the specified exit code
-  * process.loadJVM(pathToJVMDLL, fullClassName) - execute "public static void main(String[])" in the specified class
+  - process.loadJVM(options) - execute "public static void main(String[])" in the specified class
+     - options.jvmDLL - path to the jvm.dll
+	 - options.mainClass - name of the main class

 Example JavaScript file: